SineadGalbraith/Image-Reconstruction/README.md

 ### Part 4

 As seen from Parts 1 and 3 of Question A, the higher the value of k, the better quality and consistency of the reconstructed image.

-When k=10, the image
+When k=10, the patches within the image are very noticeable.
+The overall image structure is not too bad however, it is still possible to see most of the image and to understand what the image is showing.
+The colour remains the same but the presence of random red or blue pixels is seen widely across the image.
+If you look closely at the image also, it looks slightly blurred due to the patch lines being very obvious to the eye.

+When k=100, the patches within the images are significantly less noticeable.
+The image looks smoother overall with the scene being very clear and obvious.
+However, interestingly, the colour in this image is slightly different to the original, the image appears to be lighter.
+There are arguably more 'random' value pixels visible in this image also by comparison to the image where k=10.
+Overall this image is a lot smoother and less blurred but also not particularly accurate given the colour difference.

+Finally, when k=732, the image is very close to the original.
+This is to be expected however as the maximum number of Eigen Values/Vectors is 768 and so there isn't a big difference with this k value and the maximum k value.
+The colouring of the image is very similar to the original, with no significant differences.
+It is also rather difficult to spot any anomalies within the pixels (i.e. any 'random' pixel values as seen in the two previous images).

+It is very clear from comparing these three images that the higher the amount of Eigen Vectors used, the better quality the image will be.
+For the lower values of k, the image appears patchy and almost blurred, however this is reduced almost entirely for the higher values of k.

 ## Question B